alco/blog/posts/2013-10-07-code-reuse.md

 * [Titanium](http://www.appcelerator.com/titanium/) – a framework and development environment that uses JavaScript and targets _iOS, Android, and BlackBerry, as well as hybrid and HTML5_.
 It is free and open source, with optional paid services.
 * [Xamarin](http://xamarin.com/tour) – a platform based on C# and Mono that lets you target multiple mobile and desktop OSes with single code base.
 Provides free price tear with limits on the app size.
 * A multitude of free and paid game frameworks: Corona SDK (Lua, 2D, mobile), [Moai](http://getmoai.com/wiki/index.php?title=Moai_Hosts) (Lua, open-source, mobile and desktop), [Haxe](http://haxe.org/) (open source), [Monkey](http://www.monkeycoder.co.nz/Monkey/about.php) (proprietary, mobile and desktop), [Marmalade](http://www.madewithmarmalade.com/marmaladesdk/supported-platforms) (C++, mobile, desktop, and smart tv).
+* C++ or any dynamic language + Qt/GTK/wxWidgets combo provides cross-platform development across the three major desktop OSes: GNU Linux, OS X, Windows.
+Neither is objectively better than the other one, so the choice here is mostly driven by preference.

 Programming languages that are used in this approach are: C++, Java, C#, JavaScript, Lua.
 Haxe and Monkey are programming languages of their own that are transpiled to other languages before running.